BreX900/query/rivertion/README.md

 Extends riverpod by adding the ability to manipulate data via asynchronous mutations / actions.

+See Example in:
+TODO: Add Example

 ## Features

 - Perform asynchronous data mutations
 - Refresh a provider's when mutation complete
+- Emit mutations progress

 ## Usage